bsl-group/bsl-group.github.io/_pages/members/jonathanwolf.md

   nav: "jonathan_publications"
 ---

-Jonathan is currently Miller postdoctoral Fellow at UC Berkeley working with Barbara Romanowicz and Weiqiang Zhu.
-In July 2026, Jonathan will join the faculty of UC Santa Cruz and build up a deep Earth research group (for opportunities the bottom of the page).
+Jonathan is currently a Miller Postdoctoral Fellow at UC Berkeley, working with Barbara Romanowicz and Weiqiang Zhu.
+In July 2026, he will join the faculty at UC Santa Cruz, where he plans to build a research group focused on deep Earth studies.
+See the bottom of the page for opportunities to join the group!

 <strong> Research interests </strong>